The blast furnace was invented over 150 years ago.

 Remember you can't draw copper wire from copper ore.
 You need copper metal.

-Donald Sadoway and his team at MIT developed new and revolutionary processes using extreme electrochemistry that can produce a plurality of elements across the periodic table.
-Titanium, iron, antimony, gallium, scandium, neodymium and more.
+Exploiting extreme electrochemistry, Donald Sadoway and his team at MIT invented new and revolutionary processes that can produce a plurality of elements across the periodic table.
+Iron (steel), titanium, antimony, gallium, scandium, neodymium, and more.

 Together they developed the molten oxide electrolysis platform along with the inert anode.
-Examples include molten borate electrolysis, molten titanate electrolysis, molten lanthanate electrolysis.
+Examples include molten silicate electrolysis, molten borate electrolysis, molten titanate electrolysis, molten lanthanate electrolysis.
 We refer to these inventions as a group called High-Temperature Electrolysis.

-High-Temperature Electrolysis will convert dirt to metal on over half of the elements on the periodic table, including titanates and rare earths.
+High-Temperature Electrolysis will convert dirt to metal for over half ofthe elements on the periodic table.

 These technologies produce metal without the use of hydrocarbons and with no greenhouse gas emissions.
-The products are of higher quality and lower cost than metals produced conventionally.
+The products are of higher quality and lower cost than metals produced by their respective legacy processes.
 Our game-changing platform technology is cost-effective, scalable and creates value along the entire supply chain.

-Just to be clear, we are not engaged in the production of metals extracted by other Sadoway related entities, including those that produce steel, ferro alloys and lithium.
+Just to be clear, we are not engaged in the production of metals pursued by other Sadoway related entities, namely steel, ferro alloys, and lithium.

 They call it "the missing midstream," the challenges of establishing a robust domestic processing base in the United States.
 Addressing this challenge has generated bi-partisan support in congress, both in efforts to diversify global supply chains and for increased investment to build up domestic processing capacity.